Ocado to axe 'Low Price Promise' from February

 However, what comparison sites don't tell you is they're a taking a huge whack of commission by doing so.
 But there is a way to slash costs by using a discount broker...

-Having surveyed the main 10 discount brokers on the market for a range of quotes, here are our top brokers:
+Having reviewed the main 10 discount brokers on the market for a range of quotes, here are our top brokers:

 You may wonder why the prices below are slightly different when each rebates all of the commission.
 It's because each discount broker has a different deal with the insurers and therefore the prices aren't always the same.